 Kaltura – Kaltura tech support revolves around a ticket-based online system.
 This system allows you to self-report severity.
 However, Kaltura does not publish response times.

-Livestream (Vimeo) – Livestream includes basic email support with their Premium plan ($75 / month).
-However, this platform restricts phone support to custom-priced Enterprise plans only.
+Vimeo Live – Vimeo includes basic email support with their Premium plan ($75 / month).
+However, this platform restricts phone support to custom-priced plans only.

 Ooyala – Ooyala offers an online ticket-based system with 16-hour response time for all users.
 For an additional fee, Gold support offers 24/7 support (1 hour response time) for urgent issues.

-In this article, we’ve introduced you to a selection of enterprise video streaming solutions.
+To recap, this article has introduced a selection of enterprise video streaming solutions.
 In particular, we’ve reviewed key features, pricing plans, and more.
-We hope the above feature comparison has helped you to narrow down your streaming platform options.
+We hope our feature comparison has helped you to narrow down your streaming platform options.
 Still not sure where to start?
 In that case, we recommend taking advantage of free trials when available.

-Ready to try out DaCast’s enterprise video streaming solutions?
+Our goal here is to provide as accurate and up-to-date info as possible.
+Of course, do hope that after comparing you’ll consider our streaming solutions.
+If you’re ready to try out Dacast’s enterprise video streaming solutions, our free trial is just a click away!
 You can test out how our platform could boost your business with our 30-day free trial (no credit card required).
-We’d love to help you meet your streaming goals today.
 Just click the button below to start streaming live in a matter of minutes!

 For more information on streaming, industry insider news, and exclusive offers, you can join our LinkedIn group.
 Thanks for reading, and good luck with your live streams.